ColbyJax19/Snake-Game/README.md

 # Snake Game

-## This project is inspired by the classic game "Snake" originally debuted on the Nokie flip phone.
+## This project is inspired by the classic game "Snake" originally debuted on the Nokia flip phone.

 ## Goal: To code the game Snake from Nokia